United-Codes/cloudofficeprint-python/README.md

 ```

 ## AOP server
 The template and the data need to be sent to an AOP server that merges both.
-This can be done by setting up the AOP server and creating a print job in the same Python file:
+This can be done by setting up the configuration for AOP server and passing it to the print job instance:
 ```python
 ...
 SERVER_URL = "https://api.apexofficeprint.com/"